cwalk/LeapMotion-Eyesbot/README.md

 The code currently supports 2 gestures; keyTap and screenTap

-- keyTap: Perform a keyTap gesture over the Leap Motion to turn on the Eyesbot's headlights.
+- **keyTap**: Perform a keyTap gesture over the Leap Motion to turn on the Eyesbot's headlights.
 Doing it a 2nd time will turn them off.

-- screenTap: Perform a screenTap gesture over the Leap Motion to take a picture with the iDevice's front facing camera.
+- **screenTap**: Perform a screenTap gesture over the Leap Motion to take a picture with the iDevice's front facing camera.
 You can later access this in the camera roll of the Photos application.